siggwer/Snowtricks/README.md

 # Snowtricks
-# practice development on symfony
+# practice developement on symfony